Motichoor Rolls

 Motichoor Rolls is a perfect fusion dessert for festivals, Indian-themed house parties, or special occasions.

-I have deep-fried these fusion dessert rolls, but you can even bake or air fry them for a healthier version.
+I have deep-fried these fusion dessert rolls, but you can even bake or air fry them.

 Ingredients

-Just 3 ingredients, and you will have these Motichoor Rolls ready in no time.
+Just 3 ingredients, and you will have these Motichoor Rolls ready quickly.

 Spring Roll Sheets – You can make them at home or use store-bought ones.

-Motichoor Ladoo – If you have time, you can make motichoor ladoo from scratch or get them from a local mithai shop (Indian dessert shop).
+Motichoor Ladoo – If you have time, you can make motichoor ladoo from scratch or buy it from a local mithai shop (Indian dessert shop).

-Try to get the dry laddos and not the wet ones, as the wet ones will make the rolls soggy faster.
+Try to get the dry laddos, not the wet ones, as the wet ones will make the rolls soggy faster.
 I also sometimes get loose dry boondi to fill inside these rolls.

 Motichoor Rolls Recipe